balajiRRK/OSU-CSE-Course-Catalog-Web-App/README.md

 2. Fill in the boxes with your relevent information.

 2. Your account is now registered!
 You're already logged in and can view classes.
+But if you chose a role such as "instructor" or "admin", you will not have permissions of that role UNTIL an admin account approves your account.

 *Log into your account*